rancher/docs/content/rancher/v2.x/en/installation/options/single-node-install-external-lb/_index.md

 {{< persistentdata >}}

-This layer 7 Nginx configuration is tested on Nginx version 1.13 (mainline) and 1.14 (stable).
+This layer 7 NGINX configuration is tested on NGINX version 1.13 (mainline) and 1.14 (stable).

-> **Note:** This Nginx configuration is only an example and may not suit your environment.
+> **Note:** This NGINX configuration is only an example and may not suit your environment.
 For complete documentation, see [NGINX Load Balancing - TCP and UDP Load Balancer](https://docs.nginx.com/nginx/admin-guide/load-balancer/tcp-udp-load-balancer/).

 ```
 upstream rancher {